Teojusin: In mythology

 Jowangshin advised the Okhwang Chasa to capture Hwanguyangssi at sunrise, the only time he did not wear his armour.
-Jowangshin had betrayed his master because he threw muddy shoes at the kitchen, and his wife, Makmak Buin, placed sharpened knives above the hearth.
+Jowangshin had betrayed his master because he threw muddy shoes in the kitchen, and his wife, Makmak Buin, placed sharpened knives above the hearth.

 Following Jowangshin's advice, the Okhwang Chasa captured Hwanguyangssi and told him to prepare within four days.
 When Makmak Buin heard this, she made hammers, saws, and an extraordinarily large number of other tools within one day, in addition to new clothes.
 As dawn came, she prepared the horse by brushing, reining, and saddling it.
 Makmak Buin finally advised Hwanguyangssi to not talk to anyone on the trail, and to use old wood rather than new wood.

 On the trail, Hwanguyangssi was insulted by a man named Sojinhang, a wizard, for not replying to his questions about Hwanguyangssi's identity.
 Sojinhang said that he picked the land for the Sky Palace, and if anyone other than him touched it, the building would fall.
 He thus asked for an exchange of clothes and soul.
 Hwanguyangssi said that he would exchange the clothes, but not the soul.

 After transforming his appearance to fit Hwanguyangssi, Sojinhang went to Hwanguyangssi's house.
 Meanwhile, a crow cried in the house.
 Interpreting this as an evil omen, Makmak Buin locked the gates.

 Sojinhang said that he was Hwanguyangssi, and showed his clothes to verify it.
 However, Makmak Buin detected that the smell of sweat on the cloth was different, and refused to open the gates.
 Sojinhang then used magic to open the gates.

 Sojinhang said that Hwanguyangssi was dead, and tried to force Makmak Buin to marry him.
 However, Makmak Buin said that she had to perform the mourning ceremony of her father, and secretly wrote a letter with her blood on a piece of her silken undergarment telling Hwanguyangssi to meet in the well of the Fields of Sojin, Sojinhang's homeland.

 After razing Hwanguyangssi's house to the ground, he kidnapped Makmak Buin and tried to make her marry him.
 However, Makmak Buin said that after the jesa, seven ghosts had attached to herself, and if they married in this condition, they would be ripped into seven parts.
 According to Makmak Buin, the solution would be for herself to eat food consumed by prisoners in a burrow inside a field full of canine feces for three years.